ojroques/nvim-lspfuzzy/README.md

 The plugin uses the filename embedded in the FZF entry currently selected to jump to the correct location.
 Therefore it must resolve to a valid path: for instance `:.` or `:p` can be used but not `:t`.

+#### Code Actions do not use FZF
+The handler for code actions cannot be overriden anymore in Neovim 0.5.2+, see [neovim#15848](https://github.com/neovim/neovim/issues/15848).
+You can use the default quickfix window instead.

 ## License
 [LICENSE](./LICENSE)